Sea Star Blue Sapphire & Diamond Necklace - Cross Jewelers

 The Gems

-Diamonds – world sourced, natural diamonds, cut in Belgium.
+Diamonds – world-sourced, natural diamonds cut in Belgium.
 Well cut with a full complement of 58 facets, rating a 3 on our quality cut scale.
 Nice white color, beautifully matched.
 Hardness 10 for ultimate durability.

-The Behind the Scenes Story
+The Behind-the-Scenes Story

 Of the Creation of The Sea Star Design

 I described what I thought I wanted.
-I said, “North and south, east and west with a diamond above, a diamond below, and oval blue sapphire in the middle.”
+I said, “North and south, east and west with a diamond above, a diamond below, and an oval blue sapphire in the middle.”
 I didn’t say which way.
 I imagined it would go north and south.
-Keith interpreted it his way and set the gem east to west.
+Keith interpreted it his way and set the gem traveling east to west.
 I’d told him Compass Rose was a perennial classic in our store, that it foretold destiny and guided souls on the path of life.

 Two Months Later

 I swing the door open, push the screen door back, and step to the railing several times an evening to check the sea, the moon, and the stars.
 Every night I must know, every night year-round, summer or winter.
-Even on cloudy nights I step to the railing to see what can be seen at sea and in the sky above.
+Even on cloudy nights I step to the railing to see what can be seen at sea and in the stars above.

 I call this my Sea Star necklace.
 A long oval blue sapphire, set horizontal east to west like the horizon, and two diamonds north and south – a star above and its reflection below.
 It’s serious, solid, and brave.
 Wear this and you will always find your way home.